aws-samples/aws-bootstrap-kit-examples/source/per-stage-dns/README.md

 1. You will need the coresponding zone id so we suggest that you create the same kind of mapping done in this app `cdk.json` but with the coresponding zoneId:
     1. Get the zoneId from the different stages:
-        * your different deployed stack in each environment by going to SSO Login page > Staging or Prod Account ReadOnly access > AWS Console > Cloud Formation > DNS-Infrastructure > Outputs > HostedZoneId
+        * your different deployed stack in each environment by going to AWS access portal Login page > Staging or Prod Account ReadOnly access > AWS Console > Cloud Formation > DNS-Infrastructure > Outputs > HostedZoneId
         * running this command for dev
         ```
         aws cloudformation describe-stacks --stack-name DNS-Infrastructure --query "Stacks[0].Outputs[?OutputKey=='HostedZoneId'].OutputValue" --output text --profile dev